 Teeth Letter Match!
 A simple letter match game with a dental health theme,

 Number mats are my jam!
 I love them because it teaches students that numbers can be represented so many different ways (numeral, ten frame, random dots).
 You can use teeth mini erasers, mini marshmallows, or make small balls with white playdough.
-For a fun counting game play Cavity Number Cover.
+For a fun counting game, play Cavity Number Cover.
 Students roll a die and cover the number by drawing a “cavity” on it with a dry erase marker.
 Then when the tooth is full of cavities (all the numbers are covered), students can brush the tooth clean using a toothbrush.

 For fine motor work, trace lines with tooth mini erasers or mini marshmallows and “cavities” (aka pom poms).
 The manipulatives are small so it’s great exercise for those little fingers.
-This activity is simple to set to.
+This activity is simple to set up too!
 Grab a piece of butcher paper or poster board and draw lines on it with a marker or paint stick.

-For a fun twist on shaving cream writing, drop a few drops of liquid watercolor in shaving cream an swirl it to make it look like toothpaste!
+For a fun twist on shaving cream writing, drop a few drops of liquid watercolor in shaving cream and swirl it to make it look like toothpaste!
 Students use their finger to draw shapes, numbers, or letters.
 Then brush it clean with a toothbrush!

 Teeth play dough tray!
-For every theme (yes every theme) I create a play dough try and it gets played with almost every single day in my classroom.
+For every theme (yes every theme) I create a play dough tray and it gets played with almost every single day in my classroom.
 Grab some teeth (tooth savers), cavities (yellow beads), caps (silver beads), floss (green plastic string), red or pink play dough, and white play dough.

-Teach students about healthy eating and nutrition by transforming the dramatic play center!
+Teach students about healthy eating and nutrition by transforming the Dramatic play center!
 Students can practice making healthy food choices through PLAY!
 Click HERE to read all my tips and tricks to make your center into a Grocery Store.